 - Do you bring coffee or donuts, or both?

-This session can be effectively used to install confidence in the client that the team is capable of completing the project successfully.
+Kickoff meeting agenda can be effectively used to install confidence in the client that the team is capable of completing the project successfully.
 You can get the team familiarized with one another and with the client.
-You can discuss the objectives, constraints, deliverables, and methodologies.
+You can discuss the

-Here’s a complete checklist of things to cover in a kickoff meeting:
+Here’s a complete checklist of things to cover in a kickoff meeting agenda:

 Typically in large companies, projects span across multiple business units and departments.
 There’s a chance that your project team is comprised of members who have not worked together before.